-The image below represents the change we have been talking about:
+The image below represents the change we have been talking about (left to right):

 A layer two technology is still required to transport IP packets between the costumer and the operator.
 This connection is known as Local Loop.
-The local loop can be based on new wiring installation, typically optical fiber, but that's always an expensive option.
+The local loop can be based on a new wiring installation, typically optical fibre, but that's always an expensive option.
 There are other solutions:

-- Wireless (WLL Wireless Local Loop).

-- Use the analog telephone network (PSTN).

-- Use a cable television network (CATV).

-- Use the power supply infrastructure (Power Line Communication).
+- Wireless (WLL Wireless Local Loop). - Use an existing analogue telephone network (PSTN). - Use an existing cable television network (CATV). - Use the power supply cables infrastructure (Power Line Communication).